Hu-Wenchao/leetcode/README.md

 # leetcodeSolutions
-Solutions to leetcode problems in python.
+Solutions for leetcode problems in python.